 Neoliberalism, for all Americans not in the top income brackets, has been a dismal failure.
 In spite of that failure, those who have benefitted from neoliberalism policy—the superwealthy, in other words—have had the power to suppress alternative paths that lead to a more equitable and just society.

-Neoliberalism has as its theoretical underpinning the neoclassical school of economics, which grew out of the Chicago school.
-Almost all economists in government and academia subscribe to neoclassical economics, and if a candidate for a position is critical of its validity or its ability to predict future economic events, the candidate is simply not hired.
+Neoliberalism has as its theoretical underpinning the neoclassical school of economics, which was started by Alfred Marshall (1842–1924), English Economist, as a response to Henry George (1839–1897), who proposed a land value tax in place of all other taxes.
+Almost all economists in government and academia today subscribe to neoclassical economics.
+If a candidate for an academic position is critical of its validity or its ability to predict future economic events, the candidate is simply not hired.
 Economists who subscribe to MMT (Modern Money Theory) cannot get their work published in prestigious academic journals.
 The profession has worked diligently to keep them non-persons.

 There are scholars who fortunately have refused to drink the Kool-Aid, and one of them is Australian Bill Mitchell.
 His talks on YouTube are clear and understandable expositions of how the economy really works.
 His Australian accent is occasionally hard for Americans to follow, especially his vowels, but it’s not difficult to translate.
 Listen and learn.

 Saturday, August 25, 2018